saproto/saproto/README.md

 echo "alias sail='[ -f sail ] && sh sail || sh vendor/bin/sail'" > ~/.bash_aliases
 ```

-#### Client-side dependencies
-To install the client-side dependencies you'll need to run `sail npm install` to install all client-side dependencies.

-To compile the project assets (JS/CSS) run `sail npm run dev` to compile once or `sail npm run watch` to keep checking for changes to scripts or stylesheets.

-When adding a new library or client-side dependency through npm don't forget to require the scripts in `application.js` and the stylesheet in `vendor.scss`.

 #### Initial application setup
 ```
 sail up -d